Badge Evidence | Completed Courses (4 Hours Each)

 Today's admissions professionals need expanded methods to adapt to where the prospective student is in the decision-making process.
 Whether you work with students online, face-to-face, or a little of both, adding variety will help you successfully connect with your students.
 In this course, you will discover ways to improve your connections with prospective students, best practices for inbound and outbound communication, how to address challenges in the moment, and methods for effective follow-up that improve your effectiveness as an admissions professional.

-The purpose of this course is to improve the relationship and dynamics between the admissions representative and prospective students to ensure an educational goal is soundly met.
-The relationship cycle, the importance of relationships, and the process of finalizing the enrollment are discussed.
 The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
 In addition to lecture videos, links to possible resources, and assessments, you will be able to utilize the Journal and Learning Activities.

 This course is designed for employees of all roles and levels at institutions that participate in federal financial aid programs.
 The course provides an awareness of prohibited acts which could adversely impact operations, and covers the requirements which must be adhered to in order to maintain good standing with state* and federal regulations as outlined in the Program Integrity rules.
-Emphasis is on areas of misrepresentation related to advertising and recruitment activities, interactions with prospective students and appropriate communication of disclosures and other publications. *This course currently covers the regulations for the following states: AZ, CA, CO, FL, GA, IL, IN, KS, LA, MA, MI, MN, MO, MS, NC, NM, OH, OK, OR, PA, SC, TN, TX, VA, WA.
-Course participants can select specific state(s) at the beginning of the course to customize the training content to their state.
+Emphasis is on areas of misrepresentation related to advertising and recruitment activities, interactions with prospective students and appropriate communication of disclosures and other publications.

 This course is designed for either an institution's full or part time staff and faculty members.
 The course focuses on building and sustaining a campus-wide culture of compliance as opposed to simply providing a multitude of standards and regulations.
 In short, CM107 hopes to provide the information staff and faculty need to say or do the right things when interacting with both prospective and enrolled students about their education - online or face-to-face - as well as the consequences of saying or doing the wrong things whether by mistake or with intent.
 Components on ethics, customer service and fostering a culture of compliance in the new normal of educational delivery are also included.

-This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX"), and the Clery Act as it was amended in the Violence Against Women Reauthorization Act of 2013. (“VAWA”).
-These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sexual harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
+This course is designed to assist personnel at all levels of an educational institution in the understanding of the provisions of Title IX of the Education Amendments of 1972 ("Title IX") as amended on August 1, 2024, and the Clery Act as amended in the Violence Against Women Reauthorization Act of 2013 ("VAWA").
+These laws require that all individuals in an educational institution understand and comply with the laws in terms of what is prohibited behavior in relation to sex-based harassment and/or sexual violence, and what steps are to be followed when such prohibited conduct occurs.
 This course gives the participants information about the laws, as well as procedures to follow, to provide for the rights of all individuals under the laws.
 It also provides additional resources to assist educational institutions in continuing to build and strengthen their Title IX and VAWA policies, procedures and training throughout the year.

 The Family Educational Rights and Privacy Act of 1974 (FERPA or the Buckley Amendment) is a federal law in the United States designed to provide students with access to, and the privacy of, their educational records.
 The law applies to students in higher education and educational institutions that receive funding under a program administered by the U.S. Department of Education.
 This course is designed to provide participants with a working knowledge of FERPA guidelines to ensure proper handling of educational records and other institutional requirements.